M-P-P-C/nexus_encrypted_control/.github/README.md

 # Nexus Encrypted Control
-nexus_encrypted_control is a ROS package that uses homomorphic encryption in the control a formation of robots for the DTPA lab at the University of Groningen
+nexus_encrypted_control is a ROS package that uses homomorphic encryption in the control a formation of robots for the DTPA lab at the University of Groningen.

+# Background
+You can find the original thesis [here](https://fse.studenttheses.ub.rug.nl/21680/), or the resulting conference paper [here](https://arxiv.org/abs/2104.07684#).

+For more information on the homomorphic encryption see the work by Junsoo Kim in [[1]](#1)

 # Installing